Select 3 treatments from 7 options, from head massage to deluxe pedicure

 WHERE TO FIND A SHIMANSKY STORE

-There are Shimansky shops in Cape Town, including the V&A Waterfront, Johannesburg and in New York.
+There are Shimansky shops in Cape Town, including the V&A Waterfront, and New York.

 Shimansky, V&A Waterfront

 Shop 6259, Upper Level

 Opening hours: daily 9 am - 9 pm